thinkful-ei21/client-karpul/README.md

 Karpul is a carpool app that allows users to find and create carpools.
 The live app can be found [here](http://karpul-client.surge.sh/) and the live server can be found [here](https://karpul-server.herokuapp.com/) on heroku.

-### libraries and tools
+### Libraries and Tools

 - Node.js, Express.js,
 - React.js, Redux.js,
-- bcrypt, passport,
+- bcrypt.js, passport.js,
 - mongoose, MongoDB
-- mapbox, cloudinary
 - Heroku for the server
-- surge for hosting the client
+- Surge for hosting the client

+### APIs
+- Mapbox https://www.mapbox.com/ - mapping coordinates and location pin rendering
+- Here https://www.here.com/en - takes location address and converts to latitude and longitude
+- Algolia https://community.algolia.com/places/ - implements auto complete for address input
+- Cloudinary https://cloudinary.com/ - image uploading and hosting

 ### Features